• Many dental insurance plans cover dental implants, but coverage varies by plan and provider.

 • Implant coverage level: 0% - 70%

-• In-network providers: varies, but Delta Dental has the largest number of dentists nationwide
+• In-network providers: varies, but Delta Dental has the most significant number of dentists nationwide

-As with the rest of the plans your coverage will vary based on where you live and if you have a self-purchased individual plan or one provider by your employer.
-For our purposes, we'll discuss the ones purchased individually.
+As with the rest of the plans, your coverage will vary based on where you live and whether you have a self-purchased individual plan or an employer-provided plan.
+For our purposes, we will discuss the ones purchased individually.

 Delta's Platinum plan is the only individual policy that includes implant coverage.
-It is the best plan they offer and has 70% coverage on dental implants as well as other major restorative treatment.
+It is the best plan they offer and provides 70% coverage for dental implants and other primary restorative treatments.
 It also includes 80% coverage on basic treatment and 100% coverage on all preventive services.
-The annual maximum of $2,500 is much higher than their other options, which makes this plan a great choice for those who need implants or other extensive treatment.
+The annual maximum of $2,500 is much higher than the maximums for their other options, making this plan a great choice for those who need implants or other extensive treatment.

 • Large provider network